Chico Regional Airport: In popular culture

 Top Gun: Maverick was filmed in the foothills outside Chico in July 2019 for the final scenes between the F-14 and two SU-57's, which was performed using two L-39's and CGI.
 The film crew spent 10 days filming and secretly used the Chico Airport for a staging area.
 Geographic identifiers in the film include the Feather River Canyon, Bucks Lake, Feather Falls and Mount Lassen.

 2022 Renaming Effort

 On November 15, 2022, the Chico City Council passed a motion to rename Chico Municipal Airport to Chico Regional Airport.
 “The purpose of renaming the airport is to represent the entire area it serves and will serve when air service returns,” said Erik Gustafson, Director of Public Works Operations and Maintenance.
 “We are not innovators on this.
 Commonly airports are renamed to gain a larger market share.”
 The City hired an airport marketing firm that agreed on the word “regional” adding value and keeping “Chico” to associate incoming travelers with known Chico amenities.

+Air attack base

+Chico Air Attack Base (CAAB) was established in 1969.
+Two aircraft are stationed at the base, an S-2 Tracker and an OV-10 Bronco.
+The base has three retardant loading stations and it can supply up to 100,000 U.S. gallons of retardant per day.